TyagiManshi/javascript-projects/README.md

 <br>

 # 👩‍💻 Introduction
 Welcome to the **JavaScript Projects Hub**!
-This repository showcases my hands-on learning and development journey with JavaScript.
-It includes a collection of projects I have built while practicing JavaScript.
+This repository showcases my hands-on learning and development journey with JavaScript. <br>
-These projects showcase my skills in vanilla JavaScript, DOM manipulation, ES6+, and more.
 Each project in this repository serves as a stepping stone in mastering JavaScript, and I hope they can be helpful for fellow developers looking to learn and grow!

 <br>